Last Updated: November 2022

 Limitation of Liability

-Comporium assumes no liability, whether in contract or tort, for any direct, indirect, special, consequential or punitive damages, including (without limitation) damages for loss of anticipated profits or revenue or other economic loss in connection with or arising from any act or omission by Comporium, its agents, affiliates, joint venture partners, independent contractors, or unaffiliated third parties as a result of any act or omission in fulfillment of or in breach of this Policy.
+Comporium assumes no liability, whether in contract or tort, for any direct, indirect, special, consequential or punitive damages, including (without limitation) damages for loss of anticipated profits or revenue or other economic loss in connection with or arising from any act or omission by Comporium, its agents, affiliates, joint venture partners, vendors, independent contractors, or unaffiliated third parties as a result of any act or omission in fulfillment of or in breach of this Policy or the use or disclosure of personally identifiable information.
+The foregoing limitation of liability shall apply to the fullest extent permitted by law in the applicable jurisdiction.